sahib/rmlint/docs/rmlint.1.rst

 :``-p --paranoid`` / ``-P --less-paranoid`` (**default**):

     Increase or decrease the paranoia of ``rmlint``'s duplicate algorithm.
-    Use ``-pp`` if you want byte-by-byte comparison without any hashing.
+    Use ``-p`` if you want byte-by-byte comparison without any hashing.

     * **-p** is equivalent to **--algorithm=paranoid**